Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 What should be returned?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Organize all your code(s) / notebook(s) into your personal Final-Assignment repository and add links to all relevant files to the README.md file.
+Organize all your code(s) / notebook(s) into your personal Final-Assignment repository (GitHub classroom link at the top of this page)
+and **add links to all relevant files to the README.md file**.
 Anyone who downloads the repository should be able to **read your code** and documentation and understand what is going on, and **run your code** in order to reproduce the same results :)

 *Note: If your code requires some python packages not found in the csc notebooks environment, please mention them also in the README.md file and provide installation instrutions.*